sunsettrack4/telerising/README.md

 perl zattoo.pl & disown
 ```
 #### Login file to be placed in script folder
-The variables "interface", "server" and "ffmpeg_lib" are optional.
+The variables "provider", "login" and "password" are required values, the other ones are optional.
 ```
 {
   "provider": "zattoo.com",